 Seattle Storm vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

-The Washington Mystics (3-3) head into a road matchup with Ezi Magbegor and the Seattle Storm (1-4) at Climate Pledge Arena on Friday, beginning at 10:00 PM ET.
+The Washington Mystics (4-3) will visit Ezi Magbegor and the Seattle Storm (1-5) at Climate Pledge Arena on Sunday, June 11.
+The game tips at 3:00 PM ET.

-Washington, led by Ariel Atkins with 14 points and two steals, fell short in an 80-78 defeat to Minnesota in their most recent outing.
-Natasha Cloud added 14 points, nine assists and two steals.
-With Jewell Loyd leading the team with 25 points and eight rebounds, Seattle ended up winning against Los Angeles 66-63 in their last game.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!